 What is body image?
 Body image is made up of a person’s beliefs, thoughts, perceptions, feelings, and actions about their body and appearance.
 Body image is important because the way we see ourselves influences every aspect of our lives: our mental health, our physical health, how we take care of ourselves, how we interact with and relate to other people.
 People suffering from eating disorders often have negative or distorted views of themselves, their bodies, and their appearance.
 For example, a person with anorexia nervosa may perceive himself or herself to be “fat,” despite being significantly underweight, and a person of normal weight with bulimia may perceive himself or herself as overweight and in need of losing weight.

 Body image distress may especially affect those suffering from eating disorders as people with eating disorders also have a tendency to place a high value on their body shape and weight when determining their own self-worth.
 However, it should be noted that the majority of people with body image concerns or body image dissatisfaction do not have eating disorders, and some individuals with eating disorders do not have body image concerns.
-Negative body image can also develop in relation to obesity, muscularity, sexual functioning, scars, visible facial or body differences, disability, body changes related to medical procedures, or disease.
+Negative body image can also develop in relation to weight stigma, muscularity, sexual functioning, scars, visible facial or body differences, disability, body changes related to medical procedures, or disease.

 A person with a healthy body image has an objective, undistorted view of their body and appearance.
 They do not spend a large amount of time checking their body or perceived flaws, or comparing themselves to others.
 Having a healthy body image may mean that a person is able to engage in their social, sexual, work, or private lives without body image concerns getting in the way; Or, it may mean accepting some dissatisfaction with one’s body image or appearance and engaging in life’s day-to-day activities anyway, despite this concern.